 Edoardo Amaldi, the only co-discoverer of slow neutrons to remain in Italy, might serve as a foil to Pontecorvo.
-His story illustrates a dilemma frequently found in the 1930s scientists.
+His story illustrates a dilemma frequently encountered amongst 1930s scientists.
 Should he have stayed in Italy doing research so as to be able to revive physics once the Fascist madness ended?
 Werner Heisenberg claimed that this was his reason for remaining in Nazi Germany, but Heisenberg's research during the war was relevant to building a Nazi bomb.
-Amaldi claimed to have changed the direction of his research so he and remaining physicists could not be asked to build the bomb for Fascist Italy.
-Indeed, what did Fascist Italy do about the possibility of building an atomic weapon?
+Amaldi claimed to have changed the direction of his research so he and remaining physicists could not be asked to build weapons for Fascist Italy.
+The ALSOS mission to Italy confirmed that the Italian scientists were not working on the bomb.27

-After the war Amaldi did rebuild Italian nuclear physics, but within the context of Europe.
-He contributed to the process by which Italian physicists played a substantial role in European nuclear research, despite the prohibition against such research by the Allies following the war.
+After the war Amaldi did rebuild Italian nuclear physics, but within a European context.
+He contributed to the process by which Italian physicists played a substantial role in nuclear research across Europe, despite the prohibition against such research by the Allies after 1945.
 Amaldi was instrumental in founding the European research institution CERN.
-This was "big physics," discussed in letters by Fermi and Amaldi, the wave of the future.
+This was "big physics," discussed in letters by Fermi and Amaldi, the wave of the future.28